 - 1. Uses accessory to a single-family dwelling, a farm, and other uses permitted in the district by Zoning Permit or Site Plan Approval. - 2.
-Structures less than 200 SF in coverage when accessory to a single-family dwelling or a farm and located in conformance with applicable setbacks. - 3.
-Fences and walls (including retaining walls) less than 6 feet in height. - 4.
-The keeping and raising of livestock, fowl, horses, and other animals on a farm in accordance with Section 5.A of these Regulations. - 5.
-The keeping and raising of livestock, fowl, horses, and other animals for private, non-commercial purposes in accordance with Section 5.A of these Regulations. - 6.
-One (1) temporary roadside produce / garden stand up to 32 SF when on the property where the materials being sold are grown. - 7.
-Yard sales, garage sales, tag sales and the like provided there are no more than two on the same lot in any calendar year, and provided each sale lasts no more than three consecutive days. - 8.
-Home-office in accordance with Section 5.B.2 of these Regulations. - 9.
-Provided the owner is on the property, short-term rental of up to three bedrooms in a dwelling for up to 30 consecutive days in accordance with Section 5.N.4 of these Regulations. - 10.
-Rental of a dwelling for more than 30 days. - 11.
-Room and board (up to two bedrooms) when accessory to an owner-occupied single-family dwelling in accordance with Section 5.E of these Regulations. - 12.
-Hosting of up to two food trucks for up to five days per year for private events not involving sale to the general public provided that: - Such event(s) shall be in accordance with Section 5.N.6, and - Adequate provision will be made for parking, bathroom facilities, and refuse.
+Fences and walls (including retaining walls) less than 6 feet in height. - 3.
+The keeping and raising of livestock, fowl, horses, and other animals in accordance with Section 5.A of these Regulations. - 4.
+One (1) temporary roadside produce / garden stand up to 32 SF when on the property where the materials being sold are grown. - 5.
+Yard sales, garage sales, tag sales and the like provided there are no more than two on the same lot in any calendar year, and provided each sale lasts no more than three consecutive days. - 6.
+Home-office in accordance with Section 5.B.2 of these Regulations. - 7.
+Provided the owner is on the property, short-term rental of up to three bedrooms in a dwelling for up to 30 consecutive days in accordance with Section 5.N.4 of these Regulations. - 8.
+Rental of a dwelling for more than 30 days. - 9.
+Room and board (up to two bedrooms) when accessory to an owner-occupied single-family dwelling in accordance with Section 5.E of these Regulations. - 10.
+Hosting of up to two food trucks for up to five days per year for private events not involving sale to the general public provided that such event(s) shall be in accordance with Section 5.N.6.